Please note: Regulations are currently under review for the 2023-24 season and so those currently published are subject to change.

 KOR 2.6 Northern/Southern Qualifiers

-KOR 2.6.2 Each qualifier will be a 1-day, 2-court tournament, with the format determined by the BSKA Executive, dependent on the number of teams.
+KOR 2.6.2 Each qualifier will be a one-day, two-court tournament, with the format determined by the BSKA Executive, dependent on the number of teams.

 KOR 2.6.3 Teams that finish 1st-4th at each qualifier competition will progress to the National Shield competition.
 Teams that finish 5th or lower will not progress to another stage.